Airliners.net Rejections Guide

 - One is a wide view, and the other is a well-composed close up of a specific instrument, set of gauges, screens or HUD etc.

 Note: This rejection might also occur if you have similar photos in the upload queue that are still awaiting final screening.

 Note: Pick your best image!
-We will not delete photos later so you can upload a different shot.
+We will not delete photos later for the sake of allowing you to upload a different shot.

-Note: if you do not provide us with the full date day/month/year we reserve to reject the image if it looks very similar to others.
+Note: if you only provide us with month/year as a date, we reserve the right to reject the image if it looks very similar to others having a month/year or a full date.
 In rare cases we even reject images taken on different days if they are nearly identical.